GeorgesStavracas/gedit-markdown/README.md

 - [ ] Export as HTML

 ##TODO
-* Figure out why it sometimes have an absurd ammount of scroll
 * Remove python-markdown dependency (self containable)
 * Support Markdown extensions
 * Test it to the death